 Action Point: Please launch your Event Viewer; you can even do this with: Show-Eventlog.

 My challenge is to adjust the 'Retain' time and the Overflow action manually.
-This is my way of encouraging you to have the GUI open to compare with the PowerShell scripts.
+This is my way of encouraging you to compare what you see in the GUI with the instructions in the PowerShell scripts.

 Action Point: PowerShell v 2.0 has a new cmdlet called Get-WinEvent use this to list even more Windows application logs.